EPOSS Cluster Support

 - Children may also be grouped in different ways to support learning; this may include whole class learning, small group learning, pre and post teaching or individual support.

 - If appropriate, specialist equipment may be given to the pupil such as a writing slopes, coloured books, pencil grips or ICT equipment.

-- The school always acts upon advice received from external agencies such as use of quiet areas, use of visual prompts, now and then boards, use of visual timetables and sensory equipment.
+- The school always acts upon advice received from external agencies such as use of quite areas, use of visual prompts, now and then boards, use of visual timetables and sensory equipment.

-What expertise and training do staff have to support children with SEND?
+What expertise and training does staff have to support children with SEN?